 A great website to check out is www.noonsite.com.
 There is a wealth of information on there about not only immigration formalities for cruisers, but also security and cruising tips for the country you are visiting.

-Wikipedia has got a great list of all the countries in the world and what the visa requirements are for New Zealand citizens.
-The added bonus here is that Andrew also has an Australian passport and I have a British passport.
-So if it is easier to check in to a country using our alternative passports then this could be another option.
+Wikipedia has got a great list of all the countries in the world and what the visa requirements are for New Zealand citizens and I am also lucky to also have a British passport.
+So if it is easier to check in to a country using my alternative passport then this could be another option.

-We are planning on buying our boat in Europe and bringing it back to New Zealand.
-One issue we need to contend with is the EU Schengen Visa requirements.
+I am planning on buying my boat in Europe and bringing it back to New Zealand.
+One issue I need to contend with is the EU Schengen Visa requirements.
 The other is VAT.

 The other issue is VAT, and I have written a post on the various tax implications of buying a boat.
 Click here to read.